andreasbalevik/hugo-fjordapartments.com/content/info/_index.en.md

         <li>Internet</li>
 			"
 - title: Check-in and checkout
   content: The apartments have a keybox near the entrance.
-We will provide you with information about the adress, keybox code and more after you have completed the booking.
-Checkout before 1100 a.m the day of departure.
-Cleaning is included, but we kindly ask you to leave it in the same condition as when you arrived.
+After booking, you'll receive the address, keybox code and all practical details.
+Check-in from 3:00 PM.
+Checkout by 11:00 AM on the day of departure.
+Cleaning is included, but we kindly ask you to leave the apartment tidy.
-- title: Something is wrong, who can i contact?
+- title: Something wrong?
+Contact us
   content: Call us at <b>+47 47 28 97 48</b> or send an email to <b>lidalsiv@gmail.com</b>
 ---